PwYF Community Events

 Thanks!
 I'd never heard of Insert Here before.
 I'll try the homemade version first but it's good to know I have options. :)

-: Matt Robertson May 23, 2023, 09:01The Regina Public Library has 3D printers available for use.
+Quote from: Matt Robertson on May 23, 2023, 09:01The Regina Public Library has 3D printers available for use.
 I think you take a short course to be eligible to use them and then they are available for your use at a small cost to pay for the filament.

 Good to know!
 Thanks, Matt. :)